Certain milestones need to be achieved before payment of grant. These milestones should be detailed in the timetable.

 Costs over TCI

 Note: In order to expedite matters the Association should submit readily available documentation in support of this paragraph.
-Supporting documentation will vary depending on scheme type but should, as a minimum, include an independent Consultant’s or Technical Agent’s report confirming that the scheme represents value for money.
+Supporting documentation will vary depending on scheme type but should, as a minimum, include a Consultant’s or Technical Agent’s report confirming that the scheme represents value for money.
 Where submitted documentation does not contain sufficient detail to permit assessment the NIHE (DPG) will contact the Association.